nathanielng/server_setup/aws/LAMBDA_MONITOR.md

 Set the Trust relationships to the following.
 Replace `ROLE_OF_LAMBDA_FUNCTION` with the role of the Lambda function and `NAME_OF_LAMBDA_FUNCTION` with the name of the Lambda function.
+Replace `AWS_ACCOUNT_ID_ROOT` with the ID of the AWS Account where the Lambda function is hosted.

 ```json
 {